gsoc-cn/gsoc-cn/invitation.md

 ## if you haven't been selected as GSoC student but want to participate,

-- Welcom you checking our GSoC-Resources repo (still working in progress) and ask help in mail list, IRC, or Telgram.
+- Welcome you checking our GSoC-Resources repo (still working in progress) and ask help in mail list, IRC, or Telegram.
 Everyone in GSoC-CN would love to help you finishing your GSoC intern!

 After all, Happy Hacking! :)